jentrent/tracker/README.md

 - [Author](#author)

 ## Description
-**Tracker** is a full-stack Java web app for managing IT/software issues and bugs.
+**Tracker** is a full-stack Java web application for managing IT/software issues and bugs.
 It's built on Java/JEE, JSF/Primefaces, Spring, JPA/Hibernate, and PostgreSQL.
 The application is designed using the Model-View-Controller (MVC) approach to web apps as well as other well-established object-oriented design patterns.

 ### Features
 Tracker was inspired by various well-known issue/bug management software.
 As such, Tracker includes the basic tracking features needed to group, assign, and manage issues/bugs through an established software development lifecylce (SDLC) workflow.
 It's key features include the following: